 Over the last year, I’ve gotten to know Chris and Corie personally, at parties and other social gatherings, but also, attending the Music for Sprouts class at the farm with my young son.
 I’ve choked back a fair share of happy tears seeing the joy on my little boy’s face as we danced and sang with “Mister Chris” and friends.
 When I heard about the possibility of Chris partnering with Vermont PBS for a children’s show that would take place at Bread and Butter Farm, I knew it could be a great opportunity for his music and vision to reach more people.

-To listen to Chris speak about the importance of community, to hear him sing with children about planting seeds and watching them sprout and grow, it’s nothing short of moving.
+To listen to Chris speak about the importance of community, to hear him sing with children about planting seeds and watching them sprout and grow, it’s simply moving.
 I wanted to interview Chris about the show and knew it had to be a Q and A, where his words would do the talking, not mine.

 Here’s some of the conversation I had with Chris in his kitchen, over a cup of coffee.

 When did you first discover your love for music?